Barksdale's Bioenvironmental Engineering Flight conducts radiation calibration capstone

-U.S. Air Force Airman 1st Class Diana Resendizortiz, 2nd Operational Medical Readiness Squadron bioenvironmental engineering technician, uses a Ludlum radiation calibration meter and probe during a simulated nuclear response training at Barksdale Air Force Base, Louisiana, Oct.
+U.S. Air Force 2nd Operational Medical Readiness Squadron bioenvironmental engineering technicians prepare to scan a simulated patient for radioactive contamination during a simulated nuclear response training at Barksdale Air Force Base, Louisiana, Oct.
 1, 2025.
-The simulation gave Airmen the opportunity to test their abilities to effectively troubleshoot and detect radiation with Ludlum Measurements Inc. equipment.
+The bioenvironmental engineering flight identifies, evaluates and controls health and environmental hazards for the 2nd Bomb Wing by assessing possible risks from chemicals and radiation.
 (U.S. Air Force photo by Airman 1st Class Devyn Taylor)

 |Date Taken: